apigeek/architect/README.md

 	$ apigeek --config ./my-context.json

-By default, ApiGeek-Architect will try to load a configuration file called "apigeek.json" from your current directory.
+By default, ApiGeek:Architect will try to load a configuration file called "apigeek.json" from your current directory.

 If no file is found, then sensible default values are defined.